airvzxf/cache-anything-new-action/README.md

 - [Action: Workflow][actions]

 ## Settings

+The `uses: actions/cache` is required because it needs this external action to store the cache, the `cache anything action` only find the new created files and store in a temporal directory which will be cached by `actions/cache`.

 Option | Description | Required | Default | Example
 ---    | ---         | ---      | ---     | ---